Energinet-DataHub/.github/README.md

 ## Prepare release

-All releases are tagged by the CI workflow.
+All releases are automatically tagged by the CI workflow.
 To increment the semver-version tag, the variables in [create-release-tag.yml](.github/workflows/create-release-tag.yml) must be adjusted accordingly to the change.

-## Release procedure
+### Preparing a new major version

-After we have merged a Pull Request, and created or updated any artifact within current repository, we must follow the procedure below to create a new release.
+If a Pull-request implements any breaking changes we must create a new major version i.e. (v46 -> v47)

 **Versioning:**